 The IPC is a partner with the Toxikon Consortium, one of the largest and most successful professional toxicology training programs in the nation.
-Approximately 160 pharmacy students, medical students, emergency medicine residents, and emergency medicine pediatric fellows received specialized toxicology training in 2012.
+More than 200 pharmacy students, pharmacy residents, medical students, emergency medicine residents, and emergency medicine pediatric fellows received specialized toxicology training in 2019.

 In 1953, Rush-Presbyterian-St. Luke’s Medical Center founded, funded and operated the first poison control center in the United States.
-In 1997, the Illinois Poison Center relocated to the Metropolitan Chicago Healthcare Council, where it is currently housed.
+In 2016, the Illinois Poison Center became a service of the Illinois Health and Hospital Association.